lachioma/bonsai_record_cameraFLIR_viaArduino-AudioCapture/README.md

 * Set the duration of the acquisition using the node “TimeSpan” (in the format hh:mm:ss).
 * Run the program by clicking on Start.
 * Stop and restart to initiate a new recording.
+* Avoid interrupting the Bonsai program before the end of the trial (ee N.B. below).

 <img width="753" alt="image" src="https://github.com/lachioma/bonsai_record_cameraFLIR_viaArduino-AudioCapture/assets/29898879/05a3eb52-c7f8-47bb-908f-fa3228006669">

 &nbsp;

-While running, you will see this window.
+While running, you will see this window updating every 0.1 seconds.
 The blue line is the audio signal from the microphone, the orange line is the frames' TTL.
+When the trial is over, this trace will not update.

 <img width="301" alt="image" src="https://github.com/lachioma/bonsai_record_cameraFLIR_viaArduino-AudioCapture/assets/29898879/29b7bce3-30ad-4d2c-a2dc-3ce04e6c0f6d">